Charles Schwab vs Fidelity 2026: Which Brokerage Should You Choose?

 Fidelity Overview

-Fidelity was founded in 1946, and they've consistently innovated in ways that surprised even their biggest fans.
-The ZERO expense ratio index funds they launched back in 2018 genuinely shook the industry — nobody else was doing that.
-Fidelity's also privately held, which means they're not answering to quarterly earnings reports and short-term Wall Street pressure.
-They're playing a long game, and you can feel that in how they treat customers.
+Fidelity started back in 1946 and has kept innovating in ways that sometimes surprise even people who've been watching them for years.
+Back in 2018, they launched ZERO expense ratio index funds — that single move genuinely shook the entire industry.
+Nobody else was doing it.
+Because Fidelity is privately held, they're not sweating quarterly earnings reports or short-term Wall Street pressure.
+They play a longer game, and you can feel it in how they treat customers.

 What Makes Fidelity Stand Out

 Fidelity ZERO Index Funds.
-FZROX, FZILX — these funds carry a 0.00% expense ratio.
+FZROX, FZILX — these carry a 0.00% expense ratio.
 Zero.
 Nothing.
-For long-term buy-and-hold investors, this is genuinely meaningful over 20 or 30 years of compounding.
-No other major brokerage offers this on their own funds.
+For someone building long-term buy-and-hold wealth, this genuinely matters over 20 or 30 years of compounding.
+No other major brokerage matches this on their own funds.

 Research and Education.
-Honestly, I think Fidelity's research tools are underrated in most comparisons.
-They partner with multiple independent research providers — Morningstar, Zacks, CFRA — and their own in-house analysis is thorough.
-If you're someone who likes doing homework before buying anything, Fidelity's learning center and research hub will keep you busy for hours.
+Fidelity's research tools don't get enough credit in most comparisons.
+They work with multiple independent research providers — Morningstar, Zacks, CFRA — plus their own in-house team.
+If you like doing your homework before you buy anything, their learning center will keep you occupied for hours.

 Fidelity Go.
-Their robo-advisor charges zero advisory fees for accounts under $25,000, and the minimum to get started is just $10.
-For someone just starting out — maybe an employee who's asking where to begin — this is about as low-friction as it gets.
+Their robo-advisor charges zero fees for accounts under $25,000, and you can get started with just $10.
+For someone just starting out — maybe an employee of yours asking where to begin — this is about as easy as it gets.

 Retirement Account Support.
-Fidelity is consistently rated among the best for IRAs.
-Their rollover process is smooth, customer service for retirement-specific questions is knowledgeable, and their tools for estimating retirement income needs are solid.
-If retirement savings is your main focus, Fidelity should be near the top of your list.
+Fidelity consistently ranks among the best for IRA support.
+Rollovers are smooth, customer service for retirement questions knows what they're talking about, and their retirement income planning tools are solid.
+If retirement savings is your main focus, Fidelity should be on your shortlist.

 International Trading.
-Fidelity's international trading capabilities are notably stronger than Schwab's.
-If you want to buy stocks in foreign markets directly, Fidelity is the better choice — and it's not particularly close.
+Fidelity's international trading is noticeably stronger than Schwab's.
+Want to buy stocks in foreign markets directly?
+Fidelity is the better choice — and it's not particularly close.

 Fidelity Pricing